 Aqueon QuietFlow Canister Filter (100 – 150 Gallons)

 With this filter, you’ll never have to worry about your fish tank water being cloudy or smelly.
 The 3-stage filtration unit includes various cleaning systems that keep the water crystal clear and fresh.

 It comes pre-loaded with biological, chemical, and mechanical media, which removes waste from the water in your tank.
 Extra filters are also available if you need an upgrade!

 It also comes with everything needed for installation at home!

 The Aqueon QuietFlow Canister Filter is excellent because it really does provide easy maintenance in every way possible: pump locking head & quick disconnect valves make setup simple.

-Besides a spray bar for additional aeration, the Aqueon QuietFlow Canister Filter has a unique backwater polishing unit that spins and is claimed to provides an extra level of filtration.
+Besides a spray bar for additional aeration, the Aqueon QuietFlow Canister Filter has a unique backwater polishing unit that spins and is claimed to provide an extra level of filtration.

-But to be frank, I haven’t found any use of that backwater polishing unit – still, it is a perfect filter indeed.
+But to be frank, I haven’t found any use for that backwater polishing unit – still, it is a perfect filter indeed.

 - Adequate media capacity

 - Easy maintenance